agony-unleashed/agony-unleashed.github.io/README.md

 ## License

+The code and content for this site is Copyright © 2015 Agony Unleashed.

-This code is licensed under the MIT license.
+This site is built with [Jekyll & ZURB](https://github.com/razor-x/jekyll-and-zurb) which is licensed under the [MIT license](./MIT-LICENSE.txt).

 ## Warranty